2i2c-org/infrastructure/docs/contributing/code-review.md

 feel comfortable making changes to our infrastructure themselves, so our eventual goal is to get to a very high percentage of PRs self merged!

-Let's now explore the cases when answers to any of these questions are no, in reverse order.
+Let's now explore the cases when answers to any of these questions are "no".

 ### I don't feel comfortable debugging this if it breaks